epics-modules/lua/docs/database-library.rst

                            there is no record by that name, the constructor will create one.

+   Returns a class instance with four instance methods, name, type, field, and info.
+   'name' and 'type' are accessor methods that will return the record name and the RTYP of the record.

-   Returns a class instance with two instance methods, field and info.
-Both functions take in two strings as parameters, the first a name and the second a value. 'field' attempts to find the record field with a given name and then calls dbPutString to set the value.
+   'field' and 'info' are both functions that take in two strings as parameters, the first being a name and the second a value. 'field' attempts to find the record field with the given name and then calls dbPutString to set the value.
 While 'info' calls dbPutInfo to add a new info field with the given name and value to the record.

    rec = db.record("stringin", "x:y:z")